Kristen Pope worked in partnership with Visit Idaho to create this Travel Tip.

 While watching the cranes, keep an eye out for any of the other 250 species of birds that have been observed at the refuge, including Franklin’s gulls, white-faced ibis, raptors, and more.

 In the Teton Valley, sandhill cranes congregate along the Teton River each fall.
 Watch for them along the Teton Valley Subloop Idaho Birding Trail and by the river.

-This year, the community is celebrating with its second annual Greater Yellowstone Crane Festival in Driggs which features a week-long series of crane-focused events, including tours, presentations, and face painting.
-The festival includes opportunities to attend workshops on topics ranging from photography to poetry, youth dance, drawing, and Plein Air painting.
+Avid birdwatchers should make plans to attend to the Greater Yellowstone Crain Festival in Driggs which features a week-long series of crane-focused events, including tours, presentations, and face painting.

-One of the festival’s main attractions is a series of early morning tours with naturalists to observe cranes and learn about the birds ecology, behavior, and how to help conserve them.
-This year, these tours will take place September 18-21.
+One of the festival’s main attractions is a series of early morning tours with naturalists to observe cranes and learn about the birds ecology, behavior, and how to help with conservation efforts.

 On Saturday, September 21, the Driggs City Center Plaza will become the epicenter of sandhill crane celebrations with arts, crafts, dances, poetry, educational exhibits, and more.
 Enjoy food and drink vendors, get your face painted, create bird masks and crane origami, and shop the many local artisan booths featuring everything from crane-themed art to photographs and jewelry.

 September is also prime time for enjoying a variety of other activities in the Teton Valley, from hiking and biking to floating the river, horseback riding, fly-fishing, and sampling the valley’s four breweries, numerous restaurants, and other attractions.